diviyan-periyasamy/diviyan-periyasamy/README.md

 # 💫 About Me:
-Data Science undergraduate with a strong foundation in statistics, machine learning, deep learning, time series analysis, and data engineering.
+Hi, Iam Diviyan, Data Science undergraduate with a strong foundation in statistics, machine learning, deep learning, time series analysis, and data engineering.
 Experienced in developing end-to-end data and AI solutions using Python, R, SQL, Power BI, PyTorch, TensorFlow, and YOLOv8.
 Hands-on experience building real-time AI systems, data pipelines, forecasting models, and MLOps workflows using MLflow, DVC, Docker, GitHub Actions, Apache Kafka, Airflow, and PySpark.
-Passionate about applying artificial intelligence and data-driven approaches to solve real-world problems, with a strong interest in AI research, machine learning engineering, and advanced data science.<br>
+Passionate about applying artificial intelligence and data-driven approaches to solve real-world problems, with a strong interest in AI research, machine learning engineering, and advanced data science .<br>

 ## 🌐 Socials: